 Price risk arises mainly from uncertainty about the future prices of financial instruments owned by the Fund.
 The Fund's manager closely monitors the price movements of the financial instruments listed on the Saudi Stock Exchange.
-The Fund manages the risks by diversifying its investment portfolio by investing in various stocks in the petrochemical sector.
+The Fund manages the risks by diversifying its investment portfolio by investing in various market sectors.